teambit/bit/docs/getting-started.md

 Remote scopes allow you to use the components they contain in any repository or project.
 They also allow you to collaborate with others while using and managing your components together.

-**Important -  If you don't have a remote scope yet, please create one on [Setup a remote scope](working-with-remotes.md)**
+**Important -  If you don't have a remote scope yet, please create one on [Setup a remote scope](#setup-a-remote-scope)**

-1. Export the component to the remote scope using `bit export @this/is-string @scopy`
+Go back to the 'Hello-world' directory, where you first created your component and committed it.
+Now Export the component to the remote scope using `bit export @this/is-string @scopy`

 * assuming that you created `@scopy` in the [initial setup chapter](initial-setup.md#create-remote-scope)